haqq-network/haqq/docs/guides/validators/disk_optimization.md

 ## Results

-Below is the disk usage after two weeks of Haqq Testnet.
+Below is the disk usage after two weeks of Evmos Arsia Mons testnet.
 The default configuration results in disk usage of 90GB.

 ```bash